DevMountain/DevMtn-Node-Introduction/README.md

 ## Step 4
 ### Summary
 In this step we will create a global object called `user` that will have some default properties.
-We will also create two endpoints, one for modifying exsisting properties on the object `user` and one for creating new properties on the object `user`.
+We will also create two endpoints, one for modifying existing properties on the object `user` and one for creating new properties on the object `user`.

 ### Instructions
 Let's start by creating an object under `app` called `user`.
 Let's give it some properties: `username`, `password`, and `email`.
 The values can be whatever strings you like.